aep-dev/aep.dev/aip/general/0193/aip.md

 Services **must** clearly distinguish successful responses from error responses by using appropriate HTTP codes:
-- Informational responses **must** use HTTP status codes between 100 and 199.
+- Informational responses issued on a provisional basis while request processing continues **must** use HTTP status codes between 100 and 199.
-- Successful responses **must** use HTTP status codes between 200 and 399.
+- Successful responses **must** use HTTP status codes between 200 and 299.
+- HTTP status codes between 300 and 399 **must** be used to indicate further action like URL redirection needs to be taken in order to complete the request.
 - Errors indicating a problem with the user's request **must** use HTTP status codes between 400 and 499.
 - Errors indicating a problem with the server's handling of an valid request